 Co-operatives were eased into existence by a program called the Eskimo Loan Fund, established in 1953.
-This fund served Inuit in a region that lacked banks or other sources of capital for small businesses, but it was initially restricted by the federal Committee on Eskimo Affairs to Inuit who were unable "to return to the native way of life if employment should cease."
-The government was still operating with two futures in mind - one in which Inuit would suddenly return to living on the land and the other with Inuit occupied by wage employment.
-As was common through the 1950s and 60s, however, policies met the needs of neither future.

-At first, a few Arctic co-operatives were set up in Quebec under provincial legislation that already existed.
-New legislation was created in the Northwest Territories in 1958 that applied to the Qikiqtani Region.
-Five communities established co-operatives in the region between 1959 and 1963, followed by four more in 1968, and another four in 1973-74.
+This fund served Inuit in a region that lacked banks or other sources of capital for small businesses, without having to explain individual projects to Parliament.
+At first, a few Arctic cooperatives were set up in Quebec under provincial legislation that already existed.
+New legislation was created in the Northwest Territories in 1958, and five Qikiqtaaluk communities established co-operatives between 1959 and 1963, followed by four more in 1968, and another four in 1973-74.

-The pioneer co-operative in the region was the West Baffin Eskimo Co-operative at Cape Dorset.
+The pioneer co-operative in Qikiqtaaluk was the West Baffin Eskimo Co-operative at Cape Dorset.
 Here, a northern service officer had encouraged carvers during the 1950s.
 With government and private capital, the project continued to thrive when reorganized in 1959 as a co-operative.
-Grise Ford and Resolute quickly followed Cape Dorset's example, followed by Apex in Iqaluit in 1963.
-Soon, the combination of Inuit talent and conventional marketing created a new industry, giving prominence to individual artists and their communities.
+Two High Arctic communities quickly followed Cape Dorset's example, and the experiments became a movement after a successful multi-community meeting at Apex in 1963.
+Soon the combination of Inuit talent and Qallunaat marketing created a new industry, giving prominence to both individuals and their communities.

 Carvings, sewn goods, and other artistic works provided an economic base for co-operatives, which later allowed them to branch into other enterprises.

-Renowned artist Pisteolak Ashoona (1904-1983), at the West Baffin Eskimo Co-operative, Kinngait, [1961].
-As one of the most highly regarded and prolific Kinngait artists of the 1960s and 70s, she helped make the Co-operative a highly successful operation.
-Credit: B. Korda / National Film Board of Canada.
-Photothèque / Library and Archives Canada / PA-145606.
 Co-operatives also moved into other services relevant to their members, as well as to the external economy.
-At various times since the 1970s, they have ranged in scope from single-purpose wholesale/retail co-ops to the fully diversified bodies whose services (including contracting to municipalities) covered wholesale/ retail, operation of a hotel, fuel distribution, cable TV, hardware, arts and crafts, rental, and leasing.
+At various times since the 1970s, they have ranged in scope from single-purpose wholesale/retail co-ops to the fully diversified bodies whose services (including contracting to municipalities) covered wholesale/retail, operation of a hotel, fuel distribution, cable TV, hardware, arts and crafts, rental, and leasing.

-The political importance of the movement was explored in 1996 in a provocative study (a PhD thesis and a book) by Marybelle Mitchell titled From Talking Chiefs.
-She portrayed co-ops as a tool for entrenching Inuit identity, as well as a source of class distinction among Nunavummiut.
+The political importance of the movement was explored in a provocative study by Marybelle Mitchell (1996), who portrayed co-ops as a tool for entrenching Inuit identity, though also as a source of class distinction among Nunavummiut.
 She felt it important to study the transformation of practices and relationships.
 In her analysis, co-operatives provided "the vehicle by which the state exported capitalism to the Inuit."
-This was because Canadian policy-makers in the 1950s were undecided whether to assimilate Inuit or to let them continue hunting.
+This was because

+Canadian policy-makers in the 1950s were undecided whether to assimilate Inuit or to let them continue hunting.
 The co-operative was the ideal development instrument because it left both the Inuit and the state with a foot in each way of life.
 For Inuit in particular, co-operatives offered a way both to "modernize" but also to continue to promote egalitarianism and "the buttressing of non-capitalist practices."
-She added, "Skills which Inuit acquired by managing co-operatives gave strength and focus to the land claim movement and to Nunavut itself."41
+She added, "Skills which Inuit acquired by managing co-operatives gave strength and focus to the land claim movement and to Nunavut itself."